shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> used to make the code more readable.
 --> used to prevent execution when testing code.
 --> Comments starts with a #, and Python will ignore them:
---> Add a multiline string (triple quotes) in our code, and place your comment inside it:
+--> Add a multiline string (triple quotes) in code, and place comment inside it:

 ## Variables and Types